FuzzrNet/Forage/README.md

 - [ ] Can add files to an existing storage channel without a local copy of data by decoding local Blake3 digest and providing additional bytes
     - [ ] Appended bytes can be verified in-full by storage provider
-- [ ] Multiple files can be stored
+- [x] Multiple files can be stored
-- [ ] Paths are indexed in sqlite (path, file name, file size, creation & modification dates, file hash)
+- [x] Paths are indexed in sqlite (path, file name, file size, creation & modification dates, file hash)
 - [ ] Files are compressed using zstd dictionary compression
 - [ ] Individual files can be retrieved from storage client's log on storage provider

 ### 0.2.1

+- [ ] Complex volume and storage layouts
 - [ ] Log files can be compacted and offset truncation accounted for

 ### Future